nii-yamagishilab/AntiDeepfake/README.md

 Results are shown for each subset and also the full set listed in your protocol.

 The message "No data for ID_PREFIX\_1" means no audio IDs in your protocol start with `ID_PREFIX_1`.
 Each ID should begin with a dataset-specific `ID_PREFIX`, set during its protocol generation.
 Audio files with same `ID_PREFIX` are treated as one subset.

-#### Generate CSV score
-You can use `test.py` for standalone score generation with any model checkpoint, or to evaluate data that is not included in your test protocol.
-Please refer to its comments for detailed usage instructions.

 ## Our fine-tuning results